 A template can contain a single section (e.g. your website header, a hero section, etc.) or the entire page content (e.g. a single blog post layout, archive pages, search results page, error page, etc.).

 You can create your own templates or browse dozens of pre-designed templates from the Template Library by clicking the Templates (folder) icon in the builder toolbar.

-This ever-growing collection of pre-designed templates can be inserted with a single click right within the builder.
-All images are royalty-free and can be used in your own and your client projects.
+Browse this ever-growing collection of pre-designed templates and insert the template of your liking with a single click, and adjust it from there.
+All community template images are royalty-free and can be used in your own and your client projects.

 This also provides a great overview of where on your site a template appears (Template Conditions), the Template Type, plus any template metadata you’ve added (Templates Bundle, Template Tags) to better organize your templates.